hamdidemir/databaseApp/README.md

     - `printTable.c:` Prints the given data as a table.
     - `trim.c:` Trims white spaces from the start and end of a given string.
   - **LoadFromFile:**
-    - **LoadCSV:** A function to load a large amount of data from a CSV file to the proper table.
+    - `LoadCSV.c` A function to load a large amount of data from a CSV file to the proper table.
 Checks if the table has the same format as the given CSV file.
   - **ParseSQL:**
     - `parseMainQuery.c:` Parses the main SQL query from the user and directs it to other parsers.
     - `parseCreate.c:` Parses and processes queries starting with "create."